CodeCargo logo

 Projects

 A Project in CodeCargo is the foundational container for your work.
-It represents a collection of GitHub repositories, self-service workflows, a subset of your service catalog, workflow compliance scores, and more.
-The easiest way to think about it is a Project is a logical container for your applications, functional metadata, and automations that power them.
+It represents a collection of GitHub repositories, Self-Service Workflows, a subset of your Service Catalog, workflow compliance scores, and more.

 What Is a Project?

-Projects are a logical container that links one or more GitHub repositories together.
+A Project is a logical container that links one or more GitHub repositories together, acting as a namespace for the applications, functional metadata, and automations that power them.
 You can use Projects to create representations of infrastructure, applications, microservices, or even to centralize core IT functions.

 Project Home